Bus42/build-week-water-my-plants/README.md

 }]
 ```

-    POST | adds plant to list of user's plants, returns list of user's plants
+    POST | adds plant to list of user's plants, returning list of user's plants

 ```
 request body: {